-PhD in Environmental Sciences, expected 2022
+PhD in Environmental Sciences, 2022

 ETH Zürich, Switzerland